 Aiding in faster decision-making or serving functions similar to nerves in other animals.

-For even more exploration of the natural world, tune in to our “Stories, Science, and Secrets” podcast: here.
-Join us as we delve into the fascinating world of biomimicry and the inspiring ways science learns from nature’s genius.
+For even more exploration of the natural world, tune in to our “Stories, Science, and Secrets” podcast for kids.
+Join Matthew, Elaine, Steve Punt and special guests, as we delve into the fascinating world of biomimicry and the inspiring ways science learns from nature’s genius.